 For conservation to have a meaningful impact, it must protect biologically-rich areas, and these areas must connect with one another.
 A new era of large-scale landscape planning is needed.

 Complicating the issue, Weller acknowledged, is the fact that many hotspots occur within countries struggling with poverty and corruption.
 The man who logs illegally for lack of other work won’t abide by policies that favor habitat over his family.

-At the launch, Eugenie Birch, professor of urban research at the University of Pennsylvania School of Design, suggested the protection of biological hotspots was tied up not just with food production and development, but larger themes of inequality and conflict.
-Solving conflicts would help to solve the others.
+At the launch, Eugenie Birch, professor of urban research at the University of Pennsylvania School of Design, suggested the protection of hotspots was tied up not just with food production and development, but larger themes of inequality and conflict.
+Solving conflicts would help to solve the other issues.